ngaut/stackvm/readme.md

 - `app/services/vm.py`: Implements the `PlanExecutionVM` class for executing plans.
 - `app/tools/instruction_handlers.py`: Handles instruction execution and API interactions for knowledge graph searches.
 - `app/tools/retrieve.py`: Implements retrieval logic using the TiDB AI API.
+- `app/models/namespace.py`: Defines the Namespace model for managing tool access and configurations.
 - `spec.md`: Specifications and requirements for the project, detailing the VM's functionality and design.
 - `plan_example.md`: Example plan demonstrating the instruction execution and plan structure.
 - `models/task.py`: Defines the `Task` model for managing tasks within the database.